 Stop to admire a cataract which drops a 200-foot-high curtain of water from a cliff that was once right on the coast.
 There's a path that goes behind this waterfall!

-Stop in the southernmost municipality in Iceland.
-The coast near Vik is known for its black sand beach and for the jagged Reynisdrangar rocks that jut out from the sea, looking like giant trolls.
+Arrive in the southernmost municipality in Iceland.
+The black-sand coast near Vik is renowned for the jagged black rocks that seem to rise up from the sea, looking like giant trolls.

 Today, focus on the Snæfellsnes Peninsula, a region north of Reykjavik that has been called "Iceland in Miniature" as it is home to many of the geological features for which Iceland is well-known: lava fields, hot springs, volcanoes, glacier, black sand beaches and spectacular rock formations.

 The most famous of its natural wonders is the Snæfellsjökull Glacier, which covers a cone-shaped stratovolcano set at the tip of the peninsula.
 Its summit was recorded as ice-free for the first time in August 2012.
 The heroes of Jules Verne's 1864 novel Journey to the Center of the Earth make their way in and out through Snæfellsjökull.